KILTprotocol/docs/docs/develop/sdk/1-dev-setup.md

 1. Setup a relay chain with 4 validators.
 2. Start and connect your parachain node to the relaychain.
-3. register your parachain using the Runtime WASM and the genesis state.
+3. Register your parachain using the runtime WASM and the genesis state.

 These three steps